amarasovic/amarasovic.github.io/contact/index.md

 date:   2022-09-30 22:15:29 -0800
 ---

-## If you are already a student at the University of Utah
+** You're a student at the University of Utah interested in a collaboration/mentoring **

-If you want to reach out for a collaboration/mentoring, pleaase send me an e-mail with the following information:
+Pleaase send me an e-mail with the following information:

 1. What's your educational status? [undergrad, masters, PhD, other]
 2. Which topics interests you,